 Key Features Of Chime

-Chime offers all the major banking features you would expect and want plus more.
+Chime offers all the major checking and savings features you would expect and want plus more.

 With a Chime account, you will enjoy perks such as: